We're all 100% guilty of that very thing. The caveat being when they're in season.

 Heads up that we made this recipe during one of our weeknight cooking classes.
 So, if you want to see it made step by step -- and get a glimpse of the menu, we'd pair this with -- go ahead and watch the class recording!

 halved, pitted, and cut into 6 wedges each

 Coat The Fried Avocado Tacos: Place the eggs, panko, and flour in three separate shallow medium bowls.
 Season avocado wedges with salt.

 Working in batches, dredge each avocado wedge in flour, then shake off excess.
 Coat the floured avocado wedge in the egg, allowing the excess to drip back into the bowl.
 Finally, coat with the panko, pressing to help it adhere.
 Repeat to coat all the avocado wedges.

 The avocado wedges can be coated up to one hour ahead of frying.
 Place them on a parchment paper-lined plate or on a cooling rack inset in a baking sheet.
 They do not need to come to room temperature before frying.

 Fry The Avocado Tacos: Pour the oil into a large, heavy-bottomed deep skillet to a depth of 1 to 1 1/2 inches and heat over medium heat until a deep-fat thermometer registers 325°F.

-Working in batches, fry the avocado wedges, turning once, until they're golden brown and crisp, about 2 to 3 minutes per batch.
+Working in batches, fry the avocado wedges and turn once until they're golden brown and crisp, about 2 to 3 minutes per batch.
 Transfer to a paper towel-lined plate to drain and season immediately with salt.
-Repeat to fry all the avocado wedges the serve immediately.
+Repeat to fry all the avocado wedges, then serve immediately.